uc-wjwong/VizAlert/README.md

 Once VizAlerts is installed and running, all of the work to build and manage your alerts happens in Tableau--no scripting required, and no separate interface necessary.

-## Got any documentation?
+## Documentation

-Do we ever!
 There are two files included in the \docs folder, [install_guide.md](docs/install_guide.md) and [user_guide.md](docs/user_guide.md), intended for Tableau Server administrators and for alert authors, respectively.
 They're the best way to learn about what VizAlerts can do.

-If you're an impatient Millennial like me, here's a [video](https://youtu.be/NQW3w64cXiU) that skims the very basics.

-## How do I set it up?
+## Setup

 Please see the [Install Guide](docs/install_guide.md) for installation instructions.
 Only the Tableau Server administrator needs to set it up.
 Once working, any user on Tableau Server who can publish may use VizAlerts.

-## What versions of Tableau are supported?
+## Versions of Tableau support

 Tableau Server version 8.2.5 and higher is required (ideally version 9--if you're using version 8, some things won't work as well).
 Tableau Online is not currently supported, though we are looking at ways we might be able to achieve that.

-## How is it licensed?

-Please see the LICENSE file in the root path for details.

 ## Is VizAlerts supported?